A world full of things in common

 Welcome to Great Britain.

-Yes, it's true: We are proud of Her Majesty the Queen.
+Yes, it's true: We are proud of His Majesty the King.
 It's a major faux pas to stick a stamp bearing the face of a member of the royal family on an envelope the wrong way round.
 And we have place names that invariably make you happy, everybody smiles when they hear Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch.
 This is the longest official place name in Europe and, unsurprisingly, the most famous village in Wales.

 1974: Foundation of KAISER+KRAFT in Great Britain.